 Not Crystal Clear: Explaining Gender Inequality at the Workplace 1/5

 I am a feminist.
 I also support the feminist cause through my research, which focuses on gender equality in the workplace.
-Expressing both my professional interest and supporting a cause close to my heart, I happily shared an article (see below) written by the never-tiring guardian feminist Jessica Valenti on facebook.
+Expressing both my professional interest and supporting a cause close to my heart, I happily shared an article written by the never-tiring guardian feminist Jessica Valenti on Facebook the other day.

-The article pointed out that men, by working within and benefiting from a discriminatory system, contributed to female occupational disadvantage for decades.
-Valenti argues that men therefore bear responsibility for achieving gender equality; men as well as women should be fighting for more equal chances at the workplace.
+The article pointed out that men, by working within and benefiting from a discriminatory system, have contributed to female occupational disadvantage for decades.
+Valenti argues that men therefore bear responsibility for achieving gender equality: Men as well as women should be fighting for more equal chances at the workplace.
 The argument was very much in line with previous research, my own research, and common sense.
 Or so I thought.

 “I have had three female bosses, I do not believe in gender inequality.”

 Yes, a lot has been achieved in terms of gender equality and we are celebrating it.
 However, although individuals may have had exclusively female bosses or a fair share of these in their lifetimes, this experience is not the norm.
 It is important to remember that an individual’s experience doesn’t always match the broader truth captured by overarching statistics.
 The majority of power positions are still filled by men: 95.6% of Fortune 500 CEOs are male, 82% of full professors in Europe are male, 78% of national parliamentarians are also male.
 Moreover, it is crucial to inspect the specific positions women inherit.